yieldbot/chronos-shuttle/README.md

   jobs          : Retrieve jobs
-  kill          : Kill tasks of the job run           : Run a job
+  kill          : Kill tasks of the job run           : Run a job sync          : Sync jobs via a file or directory
 ```

 #### Setting Chronos Url